Pulsus paradoxus

-Pulsus paradoxus, also paradoxic pulse or paradoxical pulse, is an abnormally large decrease in stroke volume, systolic blood pressure and pulse wave amplitude during inspiration.
-The normal fall in pressure is less than 10 mmHg.
-When the drop is more than 10 mmHg, it is referred to as pulsus paradoxus.
+Pulsus paradoxus, also paradoxic pulse or paradoxical pulse, is an abnormally large decrease in stroke volume, systolic blood pressure (a drop more than 10 mmHg) and pulse wave amplitude during inspiration.
 Pulsus paradoxus is not related to pulse rate or heart rate, and it is not a paradoxical rise in systolic pressure.
-The normal variation of blood pressure during breathing/respiration is a decline in blood pressure during inhalation and an increase during exhalation.
-Pulsus paradoxus is a sign that is indicative of several conditions, including cardiac tamponade, chronic sleep apnea, croup, and obstructive lung disease (e.g. asthma, COPD).
+Normally, blood pressure drops less precipitously than 10 mmHg during inhalation.
+Pulsus paradoxus is a sign that is indicative of several conditions, most commonly pericardial effusion.